-Obje ctives Conti rols 02 To minimise impacts on natural coastal processes, including sea level rises and flooding.
-C14 Boundary fences are not permitted within 8m of the mean high water mark.
-C15 Within the foreshore area: a) fences are not more than 1.5m in height above the existing ground level, and are constructed of open weave materials (such as wire or lattice to enable vines, creepers or hedges) to provide natural cover; b) boundary planting is not higher than 1.5m when fully mature; and c) hard surfaces and artificial surfaces, such as paving, are minimised and generally limited to swimming pool surrounds or modest walkways between the residential building and foreshore structures, such as swimming pools or boat ramps.
+the mean high water mark.
+C15 Within the foreshore area: a) fences are not more than 1.5m in height above the existing ground level, and are constructed of open weave materials (succ as wire or lattice to enable vines, creeper or hedges) to provide natural cover; b) boundary planting is not higher than 1.5m when fully mature; and c) hard surfaces and antificial surfaces, such paving, are minimised and generally limite to swimming pool surrounds or modest walkways between the residential building and foreshore structures, such as swimming pools or boat ramps.
 Note: Foreshore area means the land in foreshore area 12 and 30 in Woollahra LEP 2014.
-03 To protect natural habitats and minimise disturbance on ecological communities.
-C16 Development on foreshore properties maintains or reduces current levels of site stormwater or sediment run-off entering the harbour.
-C17 Development is not located within seagrass communities and avoids shading of seagrass communities.
-C18 Development and construction does not disturb seabed contaminants.
-C19 The existing tree canopy is maintained or enhanced.
+Objectives Controls To protect natural habitats and minimise disturbance on ecological communities.
+C16 Development on foreshore properties maintain or reduces current levels of site stormwater of sediment run-off entering the harbour.
+O2 To minimise impacts on natural coastal processes, including sea level C14 Boundary fences are not permitted within 8m the mean high water mark.
+C15 Within the foreshore area: a) fences are not more than 1.5m in height above the existing ground level, and are constructed of open weave materials (such as wire or lattice to enable vines, creepers or hedges) to provide natural cover; b) boundary planting is not higher than 1.5m when fully mature; and c) hard surfaces and artificial surfaces, such paving, are minimised and generally limited to swimming pool surrounds or modest walkways between the residential building and foreshore structures, such as swimming pools or boat ramps.
+Note: Foreshore area means the land in minimise disturbance on ecological Note: Foreshore area means the land in coreshore area 12 and 30 in Woollahra LEP 2014.
+C16 Development on foreshore properties maintai or reduces current levels of site stormwater of sediment run-off entering the harbour.

-Objectives Controls 04 To reinforce the natural character of the foreshore and limit disturbance to the natural land and water interface.
+Obje ectives Cont rols 04 To reinforce the natural character of the foreshore and limit disturbance to the natural land and water interface.
 C20 Development on foreshore properties does not significantly alter the topography and preserves natural foreshore features including cliffs, rock outcrops, rock shelfs and beaches.
-C21 Seawalls or retaining walls are not permitted in areas where the foreshore is in its natural state.
-C22 Where seawalls or retaining walls are permitted, these are: a) constructed of coarse, rock-faced stone or with stone facing (preferably sandstone); b) no more than 1m above the mean high water mark; and c) be designed and built to improve the environmental value of seawalls and seawall-lined foreshores (refer to Environmentally Friendly Seawalls: A Guide to Improving the Environmental Value of Seawalls and Seawall-lined Foreshores in Estuaries, published by the Department of Environment and Climate Change NSW on behalf of Sydney Metropolitan Catchment Management Authority).
-C23 Slipways and stairs are designed and constructed to closely conform to the character of the natural foreshore.
+C21 Seawalls or retaining walls are not permitted areas where the foreshore is in its natural state.
+C22 Where seawalls or retaining walls are permitted, these are: a) constructed of coarse, rock-faced stone of with stone facing (preferably sandstone); b) no more than a habove the mean high wa mark; and Amer 1910 c) be designed and built to improve the environmental value of seawalls and seawall-lined foreshores (refer to Environmentally Friendly Seawalls: A Guid to Improving the Environmental Value of Seawalls and Seawall-lined Foreshores in Estuaries, published by the Department or Environment and Climate Change NSW on behalf of Sydney Metropolitan Catchment Management Authority).
+ON MIDCE 2016 C23 Slipways and stairs are designed and constructed to closely conform to the charac of the natural foreshore.